-Juno, which was released in late 2007, had two producers who had the same roles on Peacock and Whip It.
+Juno (also Mandate Pictures), which was released in late 2007, had two producers who had the same roles on Peacock and Whip It.
 Nathan Kahane was an executive producer whereas Kelli Konop was a co-producer.
-With the exception of Juno, Alexis Auditore was employed as her assistant as she would later be on DMTH where Kelli was now listed as executive in charge of production.
-Nathan was still executive producer.
+With the odd exception of Juno, Alexis Auditore was employed as her assistant as she was on DMTH where Kelli was listed as executive in charge of production.
+Nathan was still an executive producer.
 On DMTH and Whip It, Nate had the same assistant – Ashley Lewis.
 Tellingly, Juno and DMTH had the same production designer.
-Interestingly, Juno and Whip It had the same post-production supervisor.
+Most interestingly, Juno and Whip It had the same post-production supervisor.
 Suspiciously, no-one was credited for insurance services on Juno like there would later be on DMTH, Peacock and Whip It.
 Finally, Joe Drake was an executive producer on DMTH, Peacock and Whip It.

 Anyway, I sent an e-mail to someone who worked on DMTH and an Ellen Page movie which I won’t mention because the person wanted to remain anonymous.
 Here was the response…